Neural Feature Learning From Relational Database: Backgrounds

 Let $D = \{T_0,T_1,\cdots,T_n\}$ be a database of tables.
 Consider $T_0$ as the main table which has a target column, several foreign key columns and optional attribute columns.
 Each entry in the main table corresponds to a training example.

 \begin{example} Figure \ref{fig:database} shows an example database with 3 tables.
-User table (main) contains a prediction target column indicating whether a user is a loyal customer.
-User shopping transactions are kept in the order table and the product table includes product price and names. \end{example} A \textit{relational graph} is a graph where nodes are tables and edges are links between tables via foreign-key relationships.
-Figure \ref{fig:database} shows the relational graph of the database in the same figure.
+The user table (main) contains a prediction target column indicating whether a user is a loyal customer.
+User shopping transactions are kept in the order table and the product table includes product price and name. \end{example} A \textit{relational graph} is a graph where nodes and edges correspond to tables and links between tables via foreign-key relationships, respectively.
+Figure \ref{fig:database} shows the relational graph for the database in the same figure.

 \begin{definition} [Joining path] A joining path is a sequence $p = T_0 \xrightarrow{c_1} T_1 \xrightarrow{c_2} T_2 \cdots \xrightarrow{c_k} T_k \mapsto c$, where $T_0$ is the main table, each $T_i$ is a table in the database, $c_i$ is a foreign-key column connecting tables $T_{i-1}$ and $T_i$, and $c$ is a column (or a list of columns) in the last table $T_k$ on the path. \end{definition}